francisco-camargo/dev-workflow/README.md

 [Guide](https://godatadriven.com/blog/a-practical-guide-to-using-setup-py/), in it, they say: nowadays the use of setup.py is discouraged in favour of pyproject.toml together with setup.cfg.
 Find out how to use those [here](https://godatadriven.com/blog/a-practical-guide-to-setuptools-and-pyproject-toml/).

-Poetry also does a similar thin? [webpage](https://python-poetry.org/) Sounds like poetry also does dependancy management, so maybe use it instead of `venv`?
+Poetry also does a similar thin? [webpage](https://python-poetry.org/) Sounds like poetry also does dependance management, so maybe use it instead of `venv`?

 What the heck is a wheel?